M7Tro/educationalProjects/chatApp/README.md

 Go to assets, add sounds folder and a notification.mp3 file inside.

 Go to useListenMessages.
 Create const sound = new Audio(notificationSound);

+I have launched the website from two browsers: safari and chrome.

+I am able to see the green online status appear and disappear.
+Which is good.

+And I do receive notification bell on new messages.

+But I don't see the new message appearing.
+Why?

+There is a problem with receiving the newMessage object.

+I get error "websocket is not connected".

+I am going to rewrite the last bits of code.